sandover/sandover.github.io/content/index.md

 ---
 # accenture :: interactive wall

 "The Wall" was the earliest multi-touch, high-performance pixel wall to see daily use in public.
-Less than two years after inception, The Wall was deployed for daily public use at O’Hare, JFK, and other airports, beginning in 2006.
-Some of these systems remained operational for nearly 10 years after their debut.
+Deployed at O’Hare, JFK, and other airports beginning in 2006, less than two years after inception.
+Some of these systems stayed operational for nearly 10 years.

-The Wall was developed entirely by a team of three people at the Accenture Technology Labs.
-It was also the subject of a number of research papers we wrote, some of which are still referenced in HCI literature; and it played a pioneering role in the domain of public interactive technology experiences.
+Three people built the whole thing at the Accenture Technology Labs.
+We also wrote research papers on it, some still referenced in HCI literature.

-I made core contributions to every part of this new platform, from hardware prototyping to patented computer vision algorithms, to physical enclosure design, to designing a 60fps clustered rendering framework (C++/DirectX), to building applications on that framework, and supporting other developers doing the same.
+I contributed to every layer: hardware prototyping, patented computer vision algorithms, physical enclosure design, a 60fps clustered rendering framework in C++/DirectX, and applications built on top of it.

 ![wall](https://media.githubusercontent.com/media/sandover/sandover.github.io/main/static/images/ohare_wall_panorama.jpg)
 ![wall 2](https://media.githubusercontent.com/media/sandover/sandover.github.io/main/static/images/wall-image-chad.jpg)